Man is in his actions and practices, as well as in his fictions, essentially a story-telling animal. Alasdair MacIntyre, After Virtue

 An encounter with an author, character, plot, stanza, line or archaic torso which has made a difference to the [teacher’s] conception of who she is, what she is good for, what she wants to do with herself: an encounter which has rearranged her priorities and purposes.

-The only way that there can be “joy in the work” of teahcing, to use Simone Weil’s phrase, is if there is an example, a lived story, of such joy on display.
-Over the many years of seemingly endless core curriculum reform debate on my campus over the past decade, I often argued that the true point of what we are doing in the classroom has, first and foremost, little to do with content.
+The only way that there can be “joy in the work,” to use Simone Weil’s phrase, is if there is an example, a lived story, of such joy on display.
+Over the many years of seemingly endless core curriculum reform debate on my campus over theyears, I often argued that the true point of what we are doing in the classroom has, first and foremost, little to do with content.
 What we are doing is facilitating and nurturing the attitudes and skills of lifetime learning.
 Such attitudes and skills must be shown in embodied form.

-Telling a story is a creative activity—telling one’s own story is perhaps the most important creative activity a human being ever encounters.
-As MacIntyre tells us, it is through paying attention to the narrative structure of human reality that we begin to fashion the disparate, fragmented aspects of our existence into a unified, morally responsible whole.
+Telling a story is a creative activity—telling one’s own story is perhaps the most important creative activity a human being ever participates in.
+MacIntyre tells us that it is through paying attention to the narrative structure of human reality that we begin to fashion the disparate, fragmented aspects of our existence into a unified, morally responsible whole.

 No matter how carefully we line up the historical data or how honestly we report the actual events through which we have lived, these do not by themselves tell the story of our lives.
 To tell all is not to tell a tale.
 Getting the facts straight is not enough to find the story to which they belong.
 In fact, getting the facts straight is a very different activity from that of finding a story that can be “faithful” to the facts.

-Jesus knew, as all effective teachers know, that good story telling, like good pedagogy, is attractive and seductive.
+Good story telling, like good pedagogy, is attractive and seductive.
 Each individual human story is endlessly hopeful; there is an inherent joy in shaping the classroom experience within narrative parameters.
 Because the stories being told are the ones that matter most—the stories of our lives.
+As an old rabbi once said, “God created human beings because God loves stories.”